lkumle/onlineVRtoolbox_tutorials/docs/encryption/Index.md

 ---
 ---
+{: .new-title }
+> Getting Started:
+>
+> This Notebook assumes that you have successfully implemented (or read) the steps outlines in Notebook 1 and 2.
+>

-We will first explore how the data is encrypted within Unity.
-Then, we'll go over the decryption process once the encrypted data is downloaded from the server.
+> 1. Follow Step 1 to explore how the data is encrypted within Unity using the onlineVR-toolbox.
+> 2. Follow Step 2 to learn how to decrypt any transferred data once it is downloaded from the web server.